rstudio/visual-markdown-editing/docs/content.md

 ### Non-Breaking Spaces

-You can insert a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) using the **Insert -\> Special Characters -\> Non-Breaking Space** command or via the <kbd>⌃+Space</kbd> keyboard shortcut.
+You can insert a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) using the **Insert -\> Special Characters -\> Non-Breaking Space** command or via the <kbd>⌃ Space</kbd> keyboard shortcut.
 Non-breaking spaces are displayed with an alternate background color to distinguish them from normal spaces.

 A markdown non-breaking space will result in the `&nbsp;` character within HTML output and a `~` character within LaTeX output.